Oreo Cookie Balls Recipe: Peppermint Oreo Truffles

 What to Know Before You Start

-A few things that make the difference between truffles that look polished and ones that look like a craft project gone sideways:
+Some factors that can differentiate between polished truffles and truffles that look like a craft project gone sideways include:

-If the truffles aren’t cold and firm, the warm chocolate will melt them slightly, the black Oreo crumbs will bleed into your white coating, and the whole thing turns into a muddy mess.
-Cold balls = clean white coating.
+Balls should be frozen before dipping for a minimum of 30 minutes.
+This is NOT OPTIONAL!
+If the truffles are not cold and firm, the warm chocolate will melt them a little, and the black Oreo dust will blend in with the white coating and create a giant muddy mess.
+Cold truffles = clean white coating.

 Ingredients

-Here’s what goes into these peppermint Oreo truffles and why each piece matters:
+Here’s what goes into the peppermint Oreo truffles and the importance of each component:

 1 package (15.25 oz.)
 Oreo Cookies — original

-If you want to lean into the peppermint flavor even more, you could use Peppermint Oreos when they’re in season, and reduce the peppermint extract by half.
-That said, the original Oreos with extract and crushed candy cane give you more control over how minty the final product is.
+You can get even more pepperminty by using Peppermint Oreos when they are in season and cutting the peppermint extract back to half.
+However, the original Oreos + extract + crushed candy cane will give you control over how minty the end result is.

 8 oz. cream cheese, softened